Characters of the Overwatch franchise: Hanzo

-Hanzo Shimada (島田半蔵, Shimada Hanzō) is a Japanese archer, assassin and mercenary and the elder brother of Genji.
+Hanzo Shimada is a Japanese archer, assassin and mercenary and the elder brother of Genji.
 He wields the Storm Bow and is equipped with specialized arrows, including Sonic Arrows to detect enemies and Storm Arrows to fire five weaker shots in rapid succession.
 He is also able to Wall Climb, enabling him to reach vantage points, and Lunge forward while in mid-air.
 His ultimate ability is Dragonstrike, in which he unleashes a spiraling spirit dragon that can travel through obstacles to deal damage in a straight line.
 Hanzo is voiced by Paul Nakauchi.